-However, for English students AS Levels can still benefit your A Level studies and even support them, particularly if they’re similar or related subjects – and that could translate into better grades at A Level.
+However, AS Levels can still benefit your A Level studies and even support them, particularly if they’re similar or related subjects – and that could translate into better grades at A Level.

-And if you’re torn between different subjects, completing a year of study in each might help you decide which you want to take forward to A Level and, ultimately, which might give you the better final grade.
+Plus, if you’re torn between different subjects, completing a year of study in each might help you decide which you want to take forward to A Level and, ultimately, which might give you a better final grade.

 If you’re applying to university you won’t be at a disadvantage if you don’t have AS Levels.
 Universities base their entrance requirements for UK students on A Level grades and Scottish Highers, and most ask for specific grades at A Level rather than UCAS points.

-Universities are increasingly looking at more than just grades and academic achievement, too, when it comes to assessing applications, and will take into account your references, your personal statement and, for certain degrees, portfolios of work, interviews and assessments.
-They want to know how passionate you are about studying a particular degree, if you have any relevant experience, and what your ambitions are.
+Universities are increasingly looking at more than just grades and academic achievement, too, when it comes to assessing applications.
+They will also take into account your references, your personal statement and, for certain degrees, portfolios of work, interviews and assessments.
+They want to know how passionate you are about studying a particular degree if you have any relevant experience, and what your ambitions are.